How Is Rice Good For You? Yes! It's Actually Healthy!

 MUD, SWEAT, AND GAZING AT A WATER BUFFALO'S REAR END.
 To plow 1 ha of rice land in the traditional way, a farmer and his water buffalo (preparing land is almost always men's work) must walk 80 km.

 WHAT?
 WILD RICE ISN'T RICE?
-So-called "wild rice" i isn't rice at all - it's actually a grass!
+So-called "wild rice" it isn't rice at all - it's actually a grass!

 GROW IT, EAT IT.
 Most rice is consumed in the country where it is produced.
 Only 5 percent of the world's total is exported.
-Thailand ships the most: about 5 million tonnes a year.
-The United States is second with nearly 3 million tonnes, and Vietnam third, with 2 million tonnes.
+India ships the most representing 30% of exports followed by Thailand at 16% followed by Vietnam at 14%.
+Global irce production in 2024 was estimated to be a whopping 520 million metric tons!

 THIRSTY RICE.
 It takes 5,000 litres of water to produce one kilogram of rice.